sdpjswl/ASJNetworking/README.md

 pod 'ASJNetworking'
 ```

-If you prefer the classic way, just copy the ASJNetworking folder (.h,.m files) to your project.
+If you prefer the classic way, just copy the ASJNetworking folder (.h and .m files) to your project.

 # Thanks